 “At this time of year the sexual energies of nature are at their strongest point.
 Now is the time to enjoy any opportunities that are presented to express those sexual currents with others.
 Sex is a good way of celebrating the current natural cycle.
 It is a way to make offerings of joy and pleasure to the spirits of nature.
 Sexual expression is a way to honor all goddesses associated with this time of year, both hidden and known.”

-(Fill drinking horn with mead and hold filled hold up)
+(Fill drinking horn with mead and hold filled horn up.)

 “Freyja please present to me opportunities to take part in the increased sexual energies of this current time of year.
-Also please oh lovely goddess show me any ways that I may improve myself and help me with opportunities to do so.
+Also please oh lovely goddess show me any ways that I may improve myself, and help me with opportunities to do so.
 Please oh pretty goddess help me to flow with the changing energies of this time of year.
-You who are helpful seidh-witch and lover to all, help me to bend the life currents to my advantage.
-Thank you radiant Freyja. ”
+You who are a helpful seidh-witch, and lover to all, help me to bend the life currents to my advantage.
+Thank you radiant Freyja.”